wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/3-exercise.md

 ![attach to running excel exercise](..\media\attach-to-running-excel-exercise.png)

 The Excel document contains a list of customers.
-Each customer has a first name, a last name, an address, a state and a city.
+Each customer has a first name, a last name, an address, a state, and a city.

 ## Insert Header Row
 First, to insert a row with headers, use the **Insert Row to Excel Worksheet** Action, specifying the Row Index.
 To add a row at the top, set **Row Index** to **1**.